Zygar/ndb-drag-drop/README.md

 You can use require() to include packages in your scripts.
 For example, if you need to use the jQuery package in a component you can go `var $ = require('jquery')` at the top.
 If you want to import a file that isn't a package—like a page flipper you have built—you can just use a relative path like this: `var PageFlipper = require(./page-flipper)`

+Note: as of 0.2.2 jQuery should now be available in all files by default via webpack.ProvidePlugin.

 #### CSS
 ./src/css/main.css is our main source of truth.
 Your CSS can be modular too now!